Siser-Pratap/Scroll-Animation/README.md

 (9)created ref and tl as reference elements
 (10) useframe to adjust the scroll
-(11) uselayouteffect  is used to perfrom the gsap scroll animation
+(11) uselayouteffect  is used to perfrom the gsap scroll animation (12) usescroll and useframe to adjust the scroll
+(13) camera position is set in canvas in app.jsx
+(14) positions and rotations of each model element are set along with the models positions and rotations (15) rotation of each model element and positions of each model element is changes using a timeline in gsap